lmwidmayer/datafairy/README.md

 #> 4     score  numeric
 ```

-You may write the codebook `cb` to a tabular file format or `json` and
+Write the codebook `cb` to a tabular file format or `json` and populate
-populate it with the descriptions of your dataset.
+it with the descriptions of your data set:

+- `NAME`: The column/ variable name of the input dataframe.
+- `TYPE`: Data type of the variable: If `auto.type = TRUE`, the function
+  will use `R`’s data types.
+- `UNIT`: Unit of measurement.
+- `DESCRIPTION`: Describe what the variable contains.
+- `ANNOTATION`: Further comments on the variable.

 Note that `content.type = TRUE` adds a row with the name `CONTENT` in
-which you can describe to which dataset this codebook belongs.
+which you can describe to which data set this codebook belongs.

 <!-- devtools::build_readme() -->